 Question: How do you choose the program or school that best meets your needs and interests?

-It is easy to be overwhelmed by the options that are presented to you.
-After a while the advertisements all look the same and the proliferation of fabulous new approaches can make you dizzy.
-Not to mention the false promises of spectacular job placement and full financial aid benefits.
 We have found that the best way to find what is right for you requires a multidisciplinary approach in selecting a school or program.
 It begins by knowing the right questions to ask to determine what your needs are and which school or approach will work best for you.
-Questions like is this school going to teach you the most up to date information from professors who are currently working in the field?
-Will this school meet my location and scheduling needs?
-Can I afford to attend school here?
+Questions like:

-The final issue to think about is the atmosphere.
+A very important part is also the atmosphere of the school you attend.
 If you’re having fun while learning you’re going to do better.
-If you like your classmates connect with your professors and genuinely are interested and excited to come to school every day, you’re going to excel.
+If you like your classmates, connect with your professors and genuinely are interested and excited to come to school every day, you’re going to excel.

 The best way to answer these questions is to visit the school, come to an Open House and talk to employers and past graduates as well as current students.